BadrIT/translation_center/README.md

 ## Getting started

-TranslationCenter works with Rails 4.x onwards.
+TranslationCenter works with Rails 5.
 You can add it to your Gemfile with:

 ```ruby
 gem "rails-observers", github: 'rails/rails-observers' # Rails 5